502 Bad Gateway and unresponsive OS with 2.4

 Multiple users complaining that following the infamous 502 Bad Gateway, they eventually are unable to do anything with the OS, not just GUI, but also SSH and even via serial console.

-#2 Updated by Chad Brandenburg 12 months ago
+#2 Updated by Chad Brandenburg over 1 year ago

 Jim Pingle wrote: